aisleron/aisleron.docs/docs/documentation/manage-shops.md

 * **Shop Name**: Enter a new unique name for the new shop.
 If the shop name already exists, you will not be allowed to save the shop.
 You can still save the shop if you haven't changed the name.
 * **Pin Shop to Drawer**: Toggle whether to pin or unpin a shop on the navigation drawer.

-Click *Save* in the top right corner to save the shop
+Tap *Save* in the top right corner to save the shop.

+To cancel the Edit action, tap the *Back* button.

 ## Delete a Shop